vtex/shoreline/styleguides/admin/documentation/theming/inline-styles.md

 ## cn function

 Function that transforms a valid [`StyleObject`](/theming/style-object/) into a className.
-It's used to style native JSX elements and support integration with other libraries while being consistent.
+It is used to style native JSX elements and support integration with other libraries while being consistent.

 ### Example